Sociology (SOC)

 SOC 450.
 Capstone.
 3 Hours.

-Designated primarily for seniors completing the major in Sociology and Anthropology to review and integrate what they have learned in their studies in the major and to design and execute a research project on a topic of their choice.
+Designated for seniors completing the major in Sociology and Anthropology to review and integrate what they have learned in their studies in the major and to design and execute a research project on a topic of their choice.
+Students will also compose personal reflective essays and complete an exit interview.

 SOC 470.
 Independent Study.
 1 to 4 Hours.